redhat-cop/automate-tower-ha-dr/README.md

   ```

-At this point the secondary/DR machines are ready for failover and streaming replication enabled
+At this point the secondary/DR machines are ready for failover and streaming replication is enabled

 #### HA Failover

 _only applicable if using an HA configuration_

-In the event of a database outage in the primary database the following playbook can be run to failover to the HA replica
+In the event of a database outage in the primary database, the following playbook can be run to failover to the HA replica

 ```
 ansible-playbook tower-ha-failover.yml